Demographics of the United Kingdom: Marriage and divorce

 In 2004, 58% of births were conceived within a married couple, 35% by non-married couples registered by both parents and 7% by non-married mothers who registered the birth alone.

 This varied from each constituent nation, Wales for example had the highest births outside of marriage at 51% in 2004, In England this percentage was 42% and in Scotland 47%.
 Northern Ireland had the lowest of 35% in 2004.

 Household and family type

 Sexual orientation

-The Integrated Household Survey, published by the Office for National Statistics, provides the following estimates for the adult British population as of 2011: